The Divine Life Society (DLS) was founded by Swami Sivananda Saraswati in 1937.

 The original name of Swami Sivananda Saraswati was Kuppuswamy Iyer.
-He born on 8th Sept, 1887 in Tamil Nadu from his religious parents in a religious house.
+He was born on 8th September 1887 in Tamil Nadu to his religious parents in a religious house.
 Graduated from Medical College and started his private practice at Trichy.
 His father died in 1913.

-At the end he reached Rishikesh – The Field of the Rishis (Seers).
+In the end, he reached Rishikesh – The Field of the Rishis (Seers).
 It was here he got initiation into Sannyasa order and became Swami Viswananda Saraswati.
-He practised extreme austerities and meditiation.
+He practiced extreme austerities and meditation.
 He settled in Swarga ashram.